What skills does a business analyst need?

 - Banking and finance

-Some business analysts will become specialists and experts in a tiny section of a sector.
+Some business analysts may need to become specialists and experts in a tiny section of a sector.

 Some business sectors have a very specific language that will take time to learn.
 Speaking the language fluently can be vital to achieving credibility and ensuring that the analyst properly understands the stakeholders.